chicio/chicio.github.io/_drafts/9999-learning-blender-14-armatures-character-rigging.md

 ---
 layout: post
 title: "Learning Blender: armatures and character rigging"
-description: "In this new post of the series "Learning Blender" I will talk about animations."
+description: "In this new post of the series "Blender tutorial" I will talk about character rigging."
 date: 2017-11-25
 image: TO DO
 tags: [computer graphics, blender]